-Step Notes
+Notes

-- 4. Check that learners have the heart in the front-facing position. - 5.
-Learners might need assistance in identifying the coronary artery and measuring about 25 mm from this to make the incision. - Learners will be asked to make observations on the front appearance of the heart.
-They will also be asked to measure the widest part of the heart. - Learners will be asked to make an incision about 25 mm to the left of coronary artery to open up the right side of the heart. - Learners will be asked to put their fingers or the straws into and through the main blood vessels of the heart to identify which region of the heart it is.
-Some learners will need support with this and so demonstrating this can be helpful. - 9.
+4. Check that learners have the heart in the front-facing position.

+Learners might need assistance in identifying the coronary artery and measuring about 25 mm from this to make the incision.

+Learners will be asked to make observations on the front appearance of the heart.
+They will also be asked to measure the widest part of the heart.

+Learners will be asked to make an incision about 25 mm to the left of coronary artery to open up the right side of the heart.

+8. Learners will be asked to put their fingers or the straws into and through the main blood vessels of the heart to identify which region of the heart it is.
+Some learners will need support with this and so demonstrating this can be helpful.

 The valves often are difficult to see and are damaged.
-Learners should be able to see the tendons around the area where the valves should be. - 10.
-The dissection could be paused at the point where learners make the incision from the blood vessels to the earlier incision. - 11.
-Learners will repeat these incisions for the left side of the heart.
+Learners should be able to see the tendons around the area where the valves should be.

+10. The dissection could be paused at the point where learners make the incision from the blood vessels to the earlier incision.

+11. Learners will repeat these incisions for the left side of the heart.
 They will first open the ventricle by making an incision about 25 mm from the coronary artery.
-Then they will identify the aorta and make an incision from this to the initial cut.

-The apex of their heart should be facing towards them and the left and right side properly identified using sticky labels.
+Then they will identify The apex of their heart should be facing towards them and the left and right side properly identified using sticky labels.
 The heart should be placed down on the dissection tray so that the coronary arteries are facing upwards.
 See Worksheet D.